okigan/revproxauth/docs/setup-guide.md

 Step-by-step walkthrough for Synology Container Manager

+> ⚠️ **Important:** Due to a bug in Synology's Container Manager, port mappings on individual containers may not work correctly. **Using Docker Compose (Container Manager Projects) is strongly recommended.** This guide shows both methods.

 ## 1. Install RADIUS Server

 First, install the RADIUS Server package from Synology Package Center.
 This provides authentication services for SynAuthProxy.